spiro-trikaliotis/dskdbl-dos/README.md

 ## License

-The original sources from me did not include any license.
+The original sources from back then did not include any license.
 I put this under GPL2 for now.
 As there are no external contributions, I am not sure if this will remain this way forever.